-The research question is whether external decision-makers, and possibly management itself, should use common research techniques to identify the market assessment of the loss and use it as a starting point to make its own estimate.
+The question addressed by the current study is whether external decision-makers, and possibly management itself, should/could use common research techniques to identify the stock market's assessment of the loss and use it as a starting point to make their own estimate.
 If management believes it is incapable of making such an estimate, then perhaps the market's estimate should be used as it would be the only publicly available estimate.
+From the evidence provided in this study, the implicit loss observed from stock price changes at the time of an announced data breach is a reasonable estimate of the loss.
+It is also worth noting that management was unable to estimate the loss when it occurred, however, they were able to estimate the loss within a year, and this estimate changed little thereafter.